fearnlj01/DocTest/Linux Guide.md

 Note if the command is not being initiated, hit **Enter**

 ####Installing dotnet
-Go to [this link](https://www.microsoft.com/net/core#ubuntu) provided by microsoft for instructions on how to get the most up to date version of the dotnet core sdk - make sure that you're on the correct page for your distribution of linux!
+Go to [this link](https://www.microsoft.com/net/core#ubuntu) provided by microsoft for instructions on how to get the most up to date version of the dotnet core sdk!
+Make sure that you're on the correct page for your distribution of linux as the guides are differrnt for various distributions

-We'll go over the steps here for ubuntu 16.04 anyway, one of the more common distributions of linux, accurate as of 16/10/2016
+We'll go over the steps here for Ubuntu 16.04 anyway (these will **only** work on Ubuntu 16.04), accurate as of 16/10/2016

 **2)**
 ```